JustKindaDoIt/Fremote/README.md

 ### Installation via download
 To install the program via download simply go to this [Dropbox](https://www.dropbox.com/scl/fo/dagkablwswvxfxw7idubl/h?rlkey=bmi7f7ysllwfjvw2y5te8cvx9&dl=0) folder and download the .exe file.
 This method of installation is currently **windows only**.

+## Controls 🎛
+The 'remote' (the device that has connected to the host) can currently
+* Move the host cursor.
+  * To move the host cursor, simply move the client cursor or place your finger on the client screen.
+The client position is then mapped to the host screen.
+This control is not relative like a mouse and can take getting used to, but is far faster than relative control on larger screens.
+* Type and enter key inputs.
+* Scroll.

+## Composition 🔎
+### Back-end
+The app is written in the NodeJS environment.
+Once the user navigates through the CLI, which is written with [Clack](https://github.com/natemoo-re/clack), a Node server is created on the host device with [Express](https://expressjs.com).
+The Express library manages GET and USE requests.
+XTTPS sent to the server is interpretted through USE.
+This data is then parsed to an [automation library](https://nutjs.dev) where the position of the client cursor is projected to the host and the cursor is moved.
+### Front-end
+The user interface is an HTML5 document served to any device that connects to the host.
+The interface is minimal but is sending the live position of the cursor via XTTPS every time the cursor is moved.